Fadhoo/covid19_nigeria_api/README.md

 # Covid19 Nigeria Data API

-This API provides data about covid19 in Nigeria.
+This API provides data about covid19 in Nigeria frpm the ncdc website.

 ---
 ### Usage